arkency/posts/posts/2016-11-24-educate-about-ddd-slash-cqrs-slash-event-sourcing-at-the-facebook-group.md

 ---
-title: "Educate about DDD/CQRS/Event Sourcing at the Facebook group"
 created_at: 2016-11-24 15:55:30 +0100
 publish: true
 author: Andrzej Krzywda
 tags: ['ddd']
 ---

+# Educate about DDD/CQRS/Event Sourcing at the Facebook group

 There's more and more places where people interested in DDD can learn more.
 One of those places is the [DDD/CQRS google group](https://groups.google.com/forum/#!forum/dddcqrs), from which I learnt a lot!